 Working Papers

-• “The Effect of Economic, Legal, and Moral Arguments on Attitudes toward Refugees,” with Scott Blinder and Rebecca Hamlin (under review)
+• “The Effect of Economic, Legal, and Moral Arguments on Attitudes toward Refugees,” with Scott Blinder and Rebecca Hamlin (revise & resubmit)

 • “Democratization and Attitudes towards Immigrants in the Middle East and North Africa” with Bess Davis